This section discusses the management of pain related to the treatment of early and locally advanced breast cancer.

 Some health care providers are more experienced at treating pain than others.

 Palliative care and pain specialists (physicians, nurse practitioners and nurses) treat pain from cancer or other causes.
-They can treat people with early breast cancer as well as those with advanced breast cancer.
+They can treat people with early breast cancer as well as those with metastatic (advanced) breast cancer.

 Palliative care specialists help people maintain the best quality of life possible.
 They have special training in pain management and symptom management.

-Palliative care specialists can discuss the burdens versus the benefits of different treatments for your symptoms as well as for medications or other therapies to treat the cancer.
+Palliative care specialists can discuss the benefits versus the burdens of different treatments for your symptoms as well as for medications or other therapies to treat the cancer.

 Anesthesia pain experts are anesthesiologists with special training in pain management.
 They are experts in procedures (such as injections) to relieve pain.